Kramin42/Kramell/dieselrobin/missions.md

 # Regular Missions

 **Missions 5-7 and 9-14 may be done in any order.
-You may win and end your game after mission 8, missions 9-14 are optional**
+You may win and end your game after mission 8, missions 9-14 are optional** **You may retry mission 1 up to 20 times, but you only get the point if you succeed on the first.
+After that it is sudden death, no retries.**

 |Mission|Description|New Locations|
 | ----: |:--------- |:----------- |